REDUCETARIAN - Eat Less Meat

 • Be an undergraduate or master’s student at the time of application

-• Be able to attend weekly in-person meetings in Atlanta
+• Be able to attend weekly in-person sessions in downtown Atlanta, Georgia from late August to May

 The Reducetarian Fellowship is a hands-on clinical training experience designed to provide students with job readiness training similar to what would be given in an educational environment.
 As such, we do not require prior experience with or specific knowledge about topics relevant to the program.